 Or do you need some behavioral help?
 Is your dog leash reactive, or maybe your dog is resource aggressive.
 Your local PetSmart or pure-positive dog trainer is not going to be able to help you here.

 For more serious behavior issues in your dog, you need a balanced dog trainer.
 A dog trainer that is willing to do whatever it takes to help your dog.

 I will warn you, there is a strong dividing line between the reward-based dog trainer and the balanced dog trainer.
 Reward-based trainers are dead set against any correction methods and are not afraid to bad-talk the balanced trainer.

-So keep in mind training tools are tools and you shouldn’t discount them until you understand the true meaning of the training tool.
-I get that people are scared of the prong collar or the e-collar, but if used correctly, they can be very powerful and useful tools.
+Keep in mind training tools are tools and you shouldn’t discount them until you understand the true meaning of the training tool.

 Following are several resources for searching for a local dog trainer.
 Remember, just because a dog trainer is certified, doesn’t make them a great trainer.
 Always do your research.